-Across the country, use of public transportation continues to grow.
+Use of public transportation continues to grow across America.
 One big reason: concern for the environment.
-After all, public transit usage reduces carbon dioxide emissions by more than 37 million metric tons every year in the United States.
-That's equivalent to the electricity used by 4.9 million households.
+Public transit usage reduces carbon dioxide emissions by more than 37 million metric tons every year in the U.S. That's equivalent to the electricity used by 4.9 million households.

 Here are some ways Binghamton faculty, students and staff are doing their part: